simov/purest/README.md

 This will result in all `GET` requests made to any of the endpoints in that path having the `x-li-format: json` header set.

-There is one specific HTTP verb that can be used to match all request types as well:
+Finally one specific HTTP verb can be used to match all request types as well:

 ```js
 "*": {